When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Bubble no code Zocdoc clone tutorial workflow walkthrough

-Using the workflow editor, select to create a new thing within your database.
+Using the workflow editor, select create a new thing within your database.
 In this instance, we’ll be creating a new doctor.

 Bubble no code Zocdoc clone tutorial workflow event